One Thousand Eight Hundred Pennies.

 An astronomical eight hundred and sixty thousand pennies or almost five hundred times what I paid for my first Gretzky rookie card purchase back in the early 80's,

-Who knows for sure, but I am pretty confident I will do very well if and when I ever decide to sell my graded cards.
+I am pretty confident that I will do very well if and when I ever decide to sell my graded cards.
 I am very happy with what I now own in my collection.
-I have focused less on hockey cards and concentrated much more on other vintage hockey memorabilia.
-I have focussed mostly on my two favorite players, Wayne Gretzky and Borje Salming as well as my favorite original six arena, Maple Leaf Gardens.
+I have focused a lot less on cards and I have concentrated much more on other vintage hockey memorabilia.

-Today I am amused when I look back at how I once scoffed at my work colleague who always invited me to card shows.
+As I write this memory I am still amused when I look back at how I once scoffed at my work colleague who always invited me to card shows.
 I never thought I would ever have gotten caught up in the sports collectible craze like I have.
 I have spent literally close to ten million pennies since my first Wayne Gretzky rookie card purchase.
-I now own just one of those 1990 O-Pee-Chee Premier sets, a factory set that I will always keep.
-It will serve as a reminder just how crazy card collecting can be.
+I now own just one of those 1991 O-Pee-Chee Premier sets, a factory set that I will always keep.
+It will forever serve as a reminder just how crazy card collecting can be.
 And how much money can potentially be lost by not selling into a hot market.
 A card is only worth what someone is willing to pay for it.

 Period.